Area of Interest

 Ptosis: Our approach

 Ptosis is a unilateral or bilateral drooping of the upper eyelid that usually occurs from a partial or complete dysfunction of the muscles that elevate the upper eyelid.
 It can lead to decreased visual fields and lower quality of life (QOL) for patients.
 Tens of millions of adults are suffering from ptosis globally*2,3.
-We are developing a novel ophthalmic formulation of oxymetazoline, a direct-acting alpha adrenergic receptor agonist, for the treatment of acquired ptosis.
-It is reported to selectively target Müller’s muscle and elevate the upper eyelid when administered to the eye.
+The oxymetazoline ophthalmic solution we are developing as a treatment for blepharoptosis was approved in Japan in December 2025, and Phase 3 clinical trials are currently underway in Europe and China.
+Oxymetazoline has been reported to act as an agonist for the α₁- and α₂-adrenergic receptors.
+By acting on α receptors in Müller’s muscle, which contributes to eyelid elevation, the product induces muscle contraction and lifts the upper eyelid.

 *2 Age Ageing 24, 21-24, 1995, *3 Eye 31, 940–946, 2017